-3.2 Capitalisation of costs of internally generated intangibles
+3.3 Capitalisation of costs of internally generated intangibles

-Management exercises judgement in arriving to the amount of internal software development costs which are capitalised.
+Management exercises judgement in arriving at the amount of internal software development costs which are capitalised.
 This judgement is primarily related to staff hours spent on development activities out of the overall efforts of each staff.
-Management has exercised judgment in determining the ratio between development activities and administrative activities and has concluded that a maximum of 70% of the related costs should be capitalized with the rest being expensed in profit or loss.
+Management has exercised judgement in determining the ratio between development activities and administrative activities and has concluded that a maximum of 70% of the related costs should be capitalized with the rest being expensed in profit or loss.
 These assumptions are reviewed at frequent intervals and in validating its judgement the management utilises time tracking data.
-During the year ended 31 December 2021 an amount of €213.025 (2020: €153.520) relating to staff costs has been capitalized as internally developed computer software (Note 20).
+During the year ended 31 December 2022 an amount of €219.099 (2021: €213.025) relating to staff costs has been capitalized as internally developed computer software (Note 20).

 4. Interest income

-2021 2020

-Interest income recognised using the effective interest method € €

-Loans and advances to customers 7.465.720 5.457.152

-Debt investments at amortised cost 128.698 144.036

-Debt investments at fair value through other comprehensive income (404) 3.100

-Placements with banks 106 7.079

-ECB funding - TLTRO III (negative interest on funding from central banks) 289.061
+2022 2021 Interest income recognised using the effective interest method € € Loans and advances to customers 9.165.174 7.465.720 Debt investments at amortised cost 198.171 128.698 Debt investments at fair value through other comprehensive income 877 (404) Placements with banks 991 106 Balances with Central Bank 385.210 - ECB funding - TLTRO III (negative interest on funding from central banks) (Note 22) 65.832 289.061 9.816.255 7.883.181

-7.883.181 5.611.367

-5. Interest expense

-2021 2020

-Interest expense recognised using the effective interest method € €

-Customer deposits 169.772 315.026

-Balances with Central Bank 140.369 128.144

-Other borrowings (Note 23) 35.589 52.145

-Lease liabilities (Note 24) 25.847 29.982

-Placements with banks 20.918 16.107

-392.495 541.404